PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 amount of ASC, one could have a long string computed by medium-length program, or a medium-length string computed by a short program.
-Randomness deficiency was invented by information theory researcher Leonid Levin and is discussed by him in a 1984 paper (<a href="https://core.ac.uk/download/pdf/82092683.pdf">here</a>).
+Randomness deficiency was invented by information theory researcher Leonid Levin and is discussed by him in a 1984 paper (<a href="https://core.ac.uk/download/pdf/82092683.pdf"><strong>here</strong></a>).
 Definitions and explanations of ASC will be found in the papers by
 <a href="https://robertmarks.org/REPRINTS/2013_OnTheImprobabilityOfAlgorithmicSpecifiedComplexity.pdf"><strong>Ewert, Marks, and Dembski (2013)</strong></a>,
 and <a href="https://www.robertmarks.org/REPRINTS/2014_AlgorithmicSpecifiedComplexity.pdf"><strong>Ewert, Dembski and Marks (2014)</strong></a>.

-</p><p>
-Tom English, in a <a href="http://theskepticalzone.com/wp/evo-info-4-non-conservation-of-algorithmic-specified-complexity/"><strong>
-detailed post at The Skeptical Zone</strong></a> has presented a simple case which is a counterexample to claims by Eric Holloway that Algorithmic Specified Complexity satisfies a conservation law.
-See also his comments in the discussion on that post.
+Nemati and Holloway have recently published <a href="https://www.bio-complexity.org/ojs/index.php/main/article/view/BIO-C.2019.2/BIO-C.2019.2"><strong>a scientific paper</strong></a> at the Discovery Institute's house journal BIO-Complexity, presenting a proof of conservation of ASC.
+There has been discussion at The Skeptical Zone of the technical issues with ASC -- is it conserved or is it not?
+In particular, Tom English, in a (<a href="http://theskepticalzone.com/wp/evo-info-4-non-conservation-of-algorithmic-specified-complexity/"><strong>here</strong></a> and <a href="http://theskepticalzone.com/wp/non-conservation-of-algorithmic-specified-complexity/"><strong>here</strong></a>) has presented detailed mathematical argument at The Skeptical Zone</strong></a> has shown simple cases which are counterexamples to the claims by Nemati and Holloway.
+See also the comments by English in the discussion on those posts.

 </p><p>
 But the real question is not whether the randomness deficiency is conserved,